childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (a) The Oregon Food Assistance Program shall be funded through:
 (1) State General Fund appropriations
-(2) Revenue from the Oregon Food Security Fund (if established) (3) Federal matching funds when available (but program not dependent on federal funds) (4) Other revenue sources as determined by the Legislature
+(2) Revenue from the Oregon Food Security Fund (if established) (3) Other revenue sources as determined by the Legislature

+(b) Federal SNAP benefits are distributed directly to eligible individuals through federal programs and are NOT deposited into the Oregon Food Security Fund.
+When federal SNAP is operational, eligible households receive federal benefits separately from state-funded benefits provided by this program.

-(b) The Legislature shall appropriate sufficient funds annually to operate the program
+(c) The Legislature shall appropriate sufficient funds annually to operate the state-funded program

+(d) The program operates independently of federal funding but coordinates with federal programs to ensure seamless service for households receiving both federal and state benefits

 **412.085 - Budget Estimates**
 (a) The Department shall provide annual budget estimates to the Legislature